kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

             flags: pending
             hash: cbd58fc3821e749d3abfb00b3069f98c078824735f1b2a333e8a1579971e7de1
         Split status: N/A (0)
+    ```

-> **_NOTE:_** In case you use nRF5340DK board that supports multi-image device firmare upgrade,
+> **_NOTE:_** If you are using the nRF5340DK board, that supports multi-image device firmware upgrade,
-> complete 7-9 steps.
-In other case you should omit them and go to the step 10.
+> complete Steps 7-9.
+If not using one, go straight to the step 10.

-7. Upload the network core firmware image to the device by running the following command in your example directory:
+7. Upload the network core firmware image to the device by running the following command in
+    your example directory:

         $ sudo mcumgr --conntype ble --hci ble-hci-number --connstring peer_name='ble-device-name' image upload build/zephyr/net_core_app_update.bin -n 1

-    The operation can take few minutes.
-Wait until the progress bar reaches 100%.
+    The operation can take a few minutes.
+Wait until the progress bar reaches
+    100%.

 8. Obtain the list of images present in the device memory by running following